-The paper reports two recent developments in the institutional frameworks of the Republic of Korea, with regards to its activities for managing geographical names.
-First, as a comprehensive and systematic legal framework, the Act on Geographical Names is now in the process of legislation and waiting for final approval by the National Assembly.
-The act encompasses general principles of standardizing geographical names and relevant procedures, measures and organizations for names management.
-Second, the second edition of the Guidelines for the Standardization of Geographical Names was published.
+The paper reports the recent two developments in the institutional frameworks in the Republic of Korea, with regards to its activities for managing geographical names.
+First, as a comprehensive and systematic legal framework, Act on Geographical Names is now in the process of legislation and waiting for a final approval by the National Assembly.
+The act encompasses the general principles of standardizing geographical names and relevant procedures, measures and organizations for names management, etc. Second, the second edition of the Guidelines for the Standardization of Geographical Names was published.
 This guideline, generally intended to be used by local municipalities in their work on geographical names, contains more detailed principles of the standardization and procedures of proposing and processing new or replacing names.

-There were two recent developments in the institutional frameworks of the Republic of Korea, with regards to its activities for managing geographical names.
-One is legislating the Act on Geographical Names(지명법); and the other is publishing Guidelines for the Standardization of Geographical Names(지명표준화편람).
+There were recently two developments in the institutional frameworks in the Republic of Korea, with regards to its activities for managing geographical names.
+One is legislating Act on Geographical Names (지명법); and the other is publishing Guidelines for the Standardization of Geographical Names (지명 표준화 편람).